GeorgeWebDevCy/Adaptive-Grid/readme.txt

 = 1.0.2: March 6, 2023 =
 * Added text description to admin area of the GM Adaptive CSS Grid Columns Plugin
 * Implementation of Automic Updates from the plugin screeen

+= 1.0.3: March 6, 2023 =
+* Updater fix

+= 1.0.5: March 6, 2023 =
+* Set generated CSS file to minified

+output css to as minified